bwvoss/forms.js/README.md

 ## Configuration

-forms.js is configured with an array of objects, with each object representing a different form element.
+forms.js is configured with an array of objects, with each object representing a different form element, and an optional scope parameter.
 Currently, each configuration object requires the following information:

 * **type**: Designates the type of the element.
 Current values can be: 'text', 'radio', 'checkbox', or 'select'.
 * **name**: The HTML name attribute of the field.
 Can be any string, but must be unique within the form.